18sp01/accounting-system/README.md

 Because of inheritance tax law, your inheritance has decreased by 75%.
 We are going to edit the amount of the inheritance.

+![EditRecords](https://i.imgur.com/dGaqLfD.png)

 First we find the inheritance from the view records menu and type "e" to go to the edit records menu.

-![EditRecords](https://i.imgur.com/dGaqLfD.png)

-We choose amount:

 ![EditAmount](https://i.imgur.com/oeO2PLs.png)

+We choose amount

+![EditAmount1](https://i.imgur.com/GDd2IpR.png)

 and enter 50000 to change the data.

-![EditAmount1](https://i.imgur.com/GDd2IpR.png)

 ### Filter Record